 Developed by independent studio Brace Yourself Games, Cadence of Hyrule mashes the rhythm mechanics of Crypt of the NecroDancer with Zelda’s iconic setting.
 Easily the most unique game on this list from a gameplay perspective, Cadence of Hyrule is top-down Zelda like you’ve never played it before.
 It manages to remain magical nonetheless.

 You play as either Link or Zelda on a new quest to save Hyrule.
 Rather than walking, your chosen hero hops across the map to the beat of remixed Zelda songs.
-Keeping on rhythm is key to slaying the enemies you encounter, each of whom have their own movement patterns to learn.
+Keeping on rhythm is key to slaying the enemies you encounter, each of whom has their own movement patterns to learn.
 As a rogue-lite, death takes all of your rupees and temporary items, but you get to keep key items and your map progress.
 Come for the excellent rhythm gameplay; stay for the classic Zelda exploration that fits remarkably well in this reimagined Hyrule.

 13. The Legend of Zelda: Spirit Tracks